JeremyPai/Jeremy/README.md

 And a little bit about Git practice...

 For more information about SimpleElastix, there is an official [document](https://simpleelastix.readthedocs.io/index.html).
-Try this out!
+Check this out!

 ![SimpleElastix](https://github.com/JeremyPai/SimpleElastix/blob/master/SimpleElastix.png)